sqlitecloud/docs/src/pages/docs/commands/revoke-privilege.md

 ---
 title: REVOKE PRIVILEGE
-description: Use this command to revoke a privilege (or a command separated list of privileges) from the ROLE role_name.
-If you can further restrict this command by specifying a database and/or a table name.
+description: Use this command to revoke a privilege (or a command-separated list of privileges) from the ROLE role_name
 ---

 ## Syntax